oyato/ren/README.md

-# ren
+# o-ren aka Cottonmouth

-Public interface for the https://oya.to/ren pre-renderer.
+Public interface for the https://oya.to/o-ren pre-renderer.